A brief historical background and the empowerment ‘thanksgiving’ provides in people’s lives.

 The absence of thanksgiving in our hearts toward God is the most destructive and dangerous matter.
 The Bible says in Romans 1:21-31 the path of an ingratitude heart.
 People who do not honor God or give thanks to Him become futile in their own thinkings and reasonings.
 They claim to be wise.
 However, they become fools.
 You see, although they claim they are wise in their talks, they become idiots.
 The USA was a nation that truly honored God and gave thanks to Him in the past many, many years.
 Nowadays, they put God out of the schools, government, and public places.
 They began dishonoring God by disregarding the Bible values and principles.
 As a result, they become fools, although they talk like wise men.
 A nation that can not even distinguish between men and women.
 A country that is confused about whether a child is a boy or girl.
 A nation, due to lust in their hearts, exchanged the eternal truth of God for falsehood.
 A country that dishonored even their own bodies to dishonor God by exchanging natural human relations for that which is contrary to nature.
 Verse 27 says due to ingratitude and dishonoring God; God gave them over to degrading passions as we see in our nation today.
 The men abandoned natural relations with women and burned in their desire toward one another, males with males committing shameful acts and receiving in their own persons the due penalty of their error.
 People in a nation that lost even the value or sense of animals in this regard.
 Animals in their lust know better than the people.
 The root cause of all these?
 Romans 1 shows such idiocracy or foolishness began by dishonoring God and His eternal word and by the absence of gratitude to the creator God.

-May this thanksgiving day of 2020 be a day of repentance and remorse for the people to get back to the values of God recorded in the pages of the Bible.
-May God’s people stand in the gap interceding for the nations, its leaders, and peoples.
+May this thanksgiving day of 2021 be a day of repentance and remorse for the people to get back to the values of God recorded in the pages of the Bible.
+May God’s people stand in the gap interceding for the nations, their leaders, and their peoples.
 May all the countries and people worship the living Lord God with heartfelt gratitude and at most reverence.